usarral/butler-cli/docs/FAQ.md

 # Frequently Asked Questions (FAQ)

-Answers to the most common questions about Butler CLI.
+Answers to the most common questions about Butler CI CLI.

 ## 📋 Table of Contents